loushou-development/illyriad-tools/README.md

 could be headed, which brought to light some major overhaul points, which turned into a complete rewrite of what I had.
 That all worked out for the best though, because it all works much smoother now.

+# Final Notes
+This tool is strictly browser based.
+It does not send or receive any information to or from any third party anything.
+All it does is interact with Illyriad, and save information directly to your browser for later use.
+As such, that means if you use two different brwosers to play on one account (like firefox at work and chrome at home), or even two different computers (like a work laptop and home desktop), you will not be able to carry your bookmarks or notes with you between the two browsers/computers.
+This may change down the line, but right now, it is a one browser solution, requiring no external communication at all, because I think privacy is important.

 # Future Features
 There are plans for other features, but by all means, please if you have an idea, submit a ticket here, and I will get around to it eventually, if I am not already working on it.
 If you do do that though, make sure to be specific.